phoebe-project/phoebe2-docs/api/phoebe.parameters.constraint.comp_asini.md

 * `component` (string): the label of the orbit or component in which this constraint should be built.
 * `solve_for` ([phoebe.parameters.Parameter](phoebe.parameters.Parameter.md), optional, default=None): if
-    'sma@star' should not be the derived/constrained parameter, provide which other parameter should be derived (ie 'q', 'sma@orbit').
+    'asini@star' should not be the derived/constrained parameter, provide which other parameter should be derived (ie 'sma@orbit').

 Returns
 ----------